dekoza/mtgpl/BRO.rst

    (Melds with Titania, Voice of Gaea.)

-:mtgtip:`Titania, Gaea Incarnate<https://cards.scryfall.io/border_crop/front/4/1/414b9230-9d25-4bdf-8b1e-b4fa2035b6a4.jpg?1667109492|https://scryfall.com/card/bro/256b/titania-gaea-incarnate?utm_source=api>`
+:mtgtip:`Titania, Gaea Incarnate<https://cards.scryfall.io/border_crop/front/4/1/414b9230-9d25-4bdf-8b1e-b4fa2035b6a4.jpg?1667428858|https://scryfall.com/card/bro/256b/titania-gaea-incarnate?utm_source=api>`
    Vigilance, reach, trample, haste

    Titania, Gaea Incarnate's power and toughness are each equal to the number of lands you control.

-   When Titania, Gaea Incarnate enters the battlefield, return all land cards from your graveyard to the battlefield tapped.
+   When Titania enters the battlefield, return all land cards from your graveyard to the battlefield tapped.

    |mana_3|\ |mana_g|: Put four +1/+1 counters on target land you control.
 It becomes a 0/0 Elemental creature with haste.
 It's still a land.